dan3721/drawbot/README.md

 1. Choose arm servos which have a deadband less than 5 usec or lines will not be smooth.
 I chose [TowerPro MG995](https://www.towerpro.com.tw/product/mg995/)(s) which have a deadband of 1 usec.
-1. Calibrate the servos.
+1. Calibrate the servos and configure their GIPOs in drawbot.CFG.
 1. The wrist servo is less of a concern but having a bracket to do the mounting is handy.
 I chose [Hobbypark HDR315M](https://www.amazon.com/Hobbypark-HDR315M-Digital-Torque-Mouting/dp/B01H6IR7T0).
 1. Build the arms and configure their detentions in drawbot.CFG.

-#### Generalisms

-1. In general arm segment 2 should be greater than arm segment 1.
-1. Choose servos with a deadband less than 5usec or lines will not be smooth.

 ### Software

-The primary module is `drawbot2.js` and it contains all the smarts for directing the arms.
-All the geometric related stuff is located in `geometry.js`.
+The primary module is `drawbot2` and it contains all the smarts for directing the arms.
+All the geometric related stuff is located in `geometry`.
 Test cases are under `test`.

-The basic usage is to create some points and queue them by invoking `drawbot.draw` operations.
+The basic usage is to create some points and queue them by invoking `drawbot2.draw` operations.
-The invoke `drawbot.execute()` which produces both a virtual render and a shell scrip of the [pigs](http://abyz.me.uk/rpi/pigpio/pigs.html) cmds to actual perform the render.
+Then invoke `drawbot.execute()` which produces both a virtual render and an executable shell scrip of the actual [pigs](http://abyz.me.uk/rpi/pigpio/pigs.html) commands to actual perform the render.

 Check out all the examples under `src/examples` and run `npm run examples` to freshen them.